 ASK YOUR ADVISOR: Given the new rules, what are my options for leaving as much as possible to my loved ones?

-1 Distributions to individuals other than the surviving spouse of the employee (or IRA owner), disabled or chronically ill individuals, individuals who are not more than 10 years younger than the employee (or IRA owner), or child of the employee (or IRA owner) who has not reached the age of majority are generally required to be distributed by the end of the tenth calendar year following the year of the employee or IRA owner’s death.
-(Entity beneficiaries would not be impacted by this 10-year rule and would still follow the 5-year rule that was in effect prior to new legislation.)
-This applies to distributions where the decedent passed away after 12/31/2019.
-If the decedent passed away on or prior to 12/31/2019, you may be able to stretch the account over your life expectancy, but your beneficiary who inherits the account if you die would be subject to the 10-year rule.
+2 An eligible designated beneficiary is a surviving spouse, disabled or chronically ill individual, an individual who is not more than 10 years younger than the decedent, or a child of the account owner who has not reached the age of majority.
+Eligible designated beneficiaries may generally take distributions of their inherited IRA assets over their own life expectancy, subject to special rules for minor children and surviving spouses.
+Individuals other than eligible designated beneficiaries generally must take distributions of their inherited IRA assets by the end of the 10th calendar year following the year of the decedent’s death.
+Most entity beneficiaries would continue to follow the five-year rule.
+This applies to distributions where the decedent passed away after December 31, 2019.
+If the decedent passed away on or prior to December 31, 2019, you may be able to stretch the account over your life expectancy, but your beneficiary who inherits the account from you would be subject to the 10-year rule.
 Check with a tax advisor regarding your specific situation.

 Merrill, its affiliates, and financial advisors do not provide legal, tax, or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.